With a rising demand for nuclear power in Asia, research suggests that this will directly boost the price of uranium. Vicky Kendrick reports

 Locating uranium is more efficient and less destructive than other mineral resources because the radiation signature enables deposits to be identified and mapped from the air.
 The use of open cut mining in Asia will reduce poor ventilation and the natural radiation received from radon will be significantly lowered for the workers.
+[Page Break]

 A rigorous environmental impact assessment has taken place for Western Australia's first uranium mine project, delaying Toro Energy in implementing the project to the beginning of 2013.

 "Achieving WA State and Federal Environmental Approval of the Wiluna Uranium Project is the prime focus of the company, and is a precursor to the financing of the project.
 This remains Toro's number one focus," Greg Hall, Managing Director, said during the Australian Uranium Conference in August 2012.

 Toro Energy's proposal will become Western Australia’s biggest uranium mine project, five years after a ban was lifted that constricted uranium mining in the area.
 Overall the proposed mine will become Australia's fifth operating uranium mine.
 Toro Energy forecasts a 1,200 tonne per year uranium oxide production from Wiluna.
 The projected lifespan of the min is up to 14 years.[Page Break]

 Nuclear energy has been gaining momentum as an energy source for nations seeking to reduce harmful carbon emissions, even after the Japanese accident in 2011.